SirKero/Falcor/README.md

 - `F6` - Toggels Graphs UI menu (Enabled by default)

 ## Testing with more Scenes
 Testing with other scenes is possible but requires some additional steps.

-A detailed desciption will be added later.
+TODO Particles and pyscene

 Falcor supports a variety of scene types:
 - Falcor's `.pyscene` format ([more details](docs/usage/scene-formats.md))